 Join Jen Kramer for an in-depth discussion in this video Configuring horizontal main navigation and vertical secondary navigation, part of Joomla!
-3.3 Essentials: Working with Content.
+3.3 Essential Training: Working with Content.

 - So currently on our website here, we have an About Us link that has some subnavigation with Other Locations and History as those subnavigation items.
 Right now, when you're on the About Us page, you see that subnavigation.
 If you're on a page like Home, let's say, you don't see that subnavigation.
 What if you wanted to split up this Main Menu, so that, perhaps, you had your main navigational items like Home, About Us, and Local Attractions going horizontally across the page, and then when you come to the About Us portion of the website, perhaps these subnavigation items show up in a little menu over here on the side?
 This is completely possible to configure with Joomla!.